University of Maine Distinctions

 Affordability and value to Maine students, families and communities

-- Think 30 is a new initiative aimed at encouraging students to complete 30 credits annually to graduate in four years, saving them money and reducing their debt.
+- Think 30 is an initiative aimed at encouraging students to complete 30 credits annually to graduate in four years, saving them money and reducing their debt.

-- New scholarship programs reaffirm UMaine’s commitment to making higher education affordable for Maine students, and bringing the best and the brightest into the state — future leaders, community members and tomorrow’s workforce.
+- Innovative scholarship programs reaffirm UMaine’s commitment to making higher education affordable for Maine students, and bringing the best and the brightest into the state — future leaders, community members and tomorrow ’s workforce.